Parking Update

 Monthly parking permits currently available.

-Pigott Parking Lot Pilot Program: During the Pigott Visitor parking lot (P1) Pilot Program, which is in effect from Nov.
-1, 2023 to March 31, 2024, visitor-only parking hours are revised to Monday–Friday, 9 a.m.– 3 p.m.
+Pigott Parking Lot Pilot Program: During the Pigott Visitor parking lot (P1) Pilot Program, which took effect Nov.
+1, 2023, visitor-only parking hours are revised to Monday–Friday, 9 a.m.– 3 p.m.

-Parking Permits are required all hours all days parking on campus.
+Parking Permits are required all hours all days for parking on campus.

 • Employees and students may purchase only one Seattle University term-length parking permit or subsidized transportation product at a time each academic term.
 Transportation and Parking Services cannot provide a subsidized transportation product (LIFT subsidy, subsidized Puget Pass, or subsidized walk-on Ferry pass) and a term-length parking permit to the same employee or student in the same term.